BlueQuartzSoftware/DREAM3D/Source/Plugins/SurfaceMeshing/Documentation/SurfaceMeshingFilters/QuickSurfaceMesh.md

 ## Description ##
 This **Filter** generates a **Triangle Geometry** from an **Image Geometry** that represents a surface mesh of the present **Features**.
 The algorithm proceeds by creating a pair of **Triangles** for each face of the **Cell** where the neighboring **Cell** have a different **Feature** Id value.
 The meshing operation is extremely quick but can result in a surface mesh that is very "stair stepped".
 The user is encouraged to use a [smoothing operation](@ref laplaciansmoothing) to reduce this "blockiness".

+For more information on surface meshing, visit the [tutorial](@ref tutorialsurfacemeshingtutorial).

 ---------------

 ![Example Quick Mesh Output](QuickSurfaceMeshOutput.png)